Bitter End (novella): Plot summary

 The story starts with detective Nero Wolfe and his assistant, Archie Goodwin, being forced to dine on food from a delicatessen as Fritz, Wolfe's private chef and housekeeper, has been in bed for several days, ill with influenza.

 A jar of liver pâté made by Tingley's Tidbits is found to have a foul taste.
 Poison is suspected as there are a number of people who would like to see Wolfe dead.
-He is outraged and vows to find the blaggard behind this assault on his palate.
+He is outraged and vows to find the blackguard behind this assault on his palate.
 As fate would have it, a young woman called Amy Duncan arrives seeking to hire Wolfe.
 She is niece to Arthur Tingley, the owner of the company.
 An unknown person has been tampering with their products by contaminating some of the jars with quinine and Tingley's efforts to put a stop to it have been in vain.

 As Wolfe has a personal grudge against the culprit, he resolves to track down him or her without payment, and regardless of whether or not Arthur Tingley is willing to cooperate with him.
 Among the close knit circle of suspects is: Miss Yates, in charge of production; Leonard Cliff, a VP of a competing firm; Philip, Mr Tingley's adopted son; Guthrie Judd, a mysterious businessman and Carrie Murphy, assistant to Miss Yates.

 The investigation takes a turn for the worse when Archie Goodwin finds Arthur Tingley's body in his office and Amy Duncan at the scene, unconscious from a blow to the head.
 The homicide brings Wolfe's foil, Inspector Cramer, into the story.
 With the looting of papers at Tingley's office, the murder may not be related to the product tampering, but rather the curious birth and adoption of Philip who may be set to inherit the business.

 But in the end, deductive reasoning and a careful examination of the facts presented soon turns up the guilty party.